eclipse-theia/theia-website/src/docs/user_ai.md

 Managing LlamaFiles
 - Start a LlamaFile: Use the command "Start Llamafile", then select the model you want to start.
-- Stop a LlamaFile: Use the "Stop llamafile" command.
+- Stop a LlamaFile: Use the "Stop Llamafile" command, then select the running Llamafile which you want to terminate.

 For more details on LlamaFiles, see the [LlamaFile documentation](https://github.com/Mozilla-Ocho/llamafile).